thinkb4/a-walk-in-javascript/day_03.md

 First we went through an introduction of the language, then we jumped into the syntax, grammar and types where we realized that "not everything in javascript is an object!", Primitives are not objects and they're immutable! and we also noted Object type in JS has many flavors ( aka sub-types ), but ... what's an object? what can we do with them? what's the use?

-Let's try to grab some insight from the documentation available online starting with the first occurrence on the ECMA2015 spec.
+Let's try to get some insight from the documentation available online starting with the first occurrence on the ECMA2015 spec.

 > Even though ECMAScript includes syntax for class definitions, ECMAScript objects are not fundamentally class-based such as those in C++, Smalltalk, or Java.
 Instead objects may be created in various ways including via a literal notation or via constructors which create objects and then execute code that initializes all or part of them by assigning initial values to their properties.
 Each constructor is a function that has a property named "prototype" that is used to implement prototype-based inheritance and shared properties.
 >